-This Court should deny the petition given that the court below expressly remanded this case with instructions for Respondents to amend complaint and to provide further detail about Petitioner's domestic conduct so that the application of Kiobel v.
+This Court should deny the petition given that the court below expressly remanded this case with instructions for Respondents to amend their complaint and to provide further detail about Petitioner's domestic conduct so that the application of Kiobel v.
 Royal Dutch Petroleum Co., 569 U.S. 108 (2013), can be determined on a complete record.
 Pet.
 App.
-37a.
-39a.
+44a-45a, 46a.
 Respondents should have the opportunity to do so, particularly since this Court's decision in Jesner v.
 Arab Bank, PLC, 138 S. Ct.
 1386 (2018) set forth new requirements under the ATS, 28 U.S.C. § 1350, after their operative complaint was filed in 2016.

-Petitioner claims the allegations here are "insufficient" to overcome the extraterritoriality bar, but the adequacy of Respondents' pleadings should not be determined until they have had an opportunity to amend their complaint.
+Petitioner claims the allegations here are too "scant" to overcome the extraterritoriality bar, but the adequacy of Respondents' pleadings should not be determined until they have had an opportunity to amend their complaint.
 Pet.
-29-31.
-To the extent there is an issue about which conduct is attributable to Petitioner after the affiliated foreign company, Cargill West Africa, is dismissed pursuant to Jesner, this can only be determined after the complaint is amended.
+10. To the extent there is an issue about which conduct is attributable to Nestlé USA after the affiliated companies were dismissed pursuant to Jesner, this can only be determined after the complaint is amended.

-Petitioner's argument that there is a circuit split on the issue of aiding and abetting in this context is overstated.
+Petitioner's argument that there is a circuit split on the issue of aiding and abetting in this context is over-stated.
 There is no circuit split as to whether a corporation aiding and abetting a law of nations violation is a cognizable ATS claim.
 The Circuits are aligned on the availability of aiding and abetting liability under the ATS.
 Here too, a decision on the applicable aiding and abetting standards should be made after Respondents amend their complaint.
+Respondents' amended complaint will also address the traceability of Nestlé U.S.A.'s conduct and Article III standing.